61izzy/Jack-VM-Translator/README.md

 There are a few example Jack VM programs included along with their translated asm programs.

 Note: Translator is not the most efficient.
-Also currently only works for push, pop, and arithmetic commands.